 The Friends of Daniel Boone's Burial Site in Missouri is a non-profit 501C.3 organization, located in Marthasville, Missouri.
 The group is devoted to historical preservation, focused primarily on the Bryan (Boone) Cemetery.
 We have been appointed by the county as caretakers of the historic cemetery.

 Please enjoy reading the history and information we have put here to share with you and if you have any questions, feel free to contact us.
-This is the place that Daniel Boone chose for the final resting place of his wife and himself.
-His beloved daughter, Jemima, and her husband, Flanders Callaway, are buried here also.
+Daniel's beloved daughter, Jemima, and her husband, Flanders Callaway, are buried here also.

-There is a great need to upgrade the burial site and make it a more fitting memorial to one of our nation's most beloved heroes.
+Daniel would be happy that people visit the cemetery daily and there are visitors from all over the globe.
+It is only right that we try to make it a more fitting memorial to one of our nation's most beloved heroes.
 The Friends of Daniel Boone's Burial Site in Missouri was founded for that reason.

 Your help, no matter how small, is much appreciated.